Lahey Hospital & Medical Center Site Facilities

 Hepatology Lecture Series

-This monthly conference reviews topics in the field of hepatology with emphasis on the radiologic and pathologic interpretation of liver disease.
+This conference reviews topics in the field of hepatology with emphasis on the radiologic and pathologic interpretation of liver disease.
 Management decisions, review of disease processes, current recommendations and guidelines for the diagnosis and treatment of a broad range of liver diseases will be covered.

 Pathology Lecture Series